Colorado State vs. Wyoming NCAA Football Odds, Plays and Insights | November 6, 2021

 - Colorado State and its opponents have gone over the current 40.5-point total in five of seven games (71.4%) this season.

-- Saturday's over/under is 5.4 points lower than the two team's combined 45.9 points per game average.
+- The combined points per game average of the two teams, 45.9, is 5.4 points greater than Saturday's over/under.

-- These two squads surrender a combined 43.3 points per game, 2.8 more than this contest's over/under.
+- This contest's over/under is 2.8 points under the 43.3 these two squads combine to give up per game in 2021.

 - The Rams and their opponents have scored an average of 50.6 points per game in 2021, 10.1 more than Saturday's total.